What is a vaccination?

-The American Animal Hospital Association has updated information on the most recent thoughts about the proper way to administer a vaccines.
-You can visit their website on line, to read more and also obtain important contact information.
+The American Animal Hospital Association has updated information on the most recent thoughts about the proper way to administer a vaccine.
+You can visit their website on line to read more and also obtain important contact information.

 Can vaccines be detrimental?
 Yes they can be.
 I have seen many reactions over the years.